edbosisto/t20-tipping/README.md

 ### tip Folder
 Contains main Django app files
 ###### admin.py
   - All database models registered.
-To be viewed and edited in the /admin panel
+To be viewed and edited in the /admin panel.
 ###### forms.py
   - Custom form to take user tips.
 Not used in final deployment.
 ###### models.py